mebauer/data-analysis-using-python/README.md

 Sections include:

 **Part 1: Reading and Writing Files in Python**
-Part 1 demonstrates various ways to read (load) and write (save) data using the Python programming language.
+Demonstrates various ways to read (load) and write (save) data using the Python programming language.
 The datasets contain common file formats such as comma-separated values (csv), JavaScript Object Notation (json), shapefiles (i.e. format for geometric location and attribute information) and zip files.

 **Part 2: Data Inspection, Cleaning, and Wrangling in Python**
-Part 2 demonstrates various ways to to inspect, clean, wrangle, and detect any outliers in your data.
+Demonstrates various ways to to inspect, clean, wrangle, and detect any outliers in your data.

 **Part 3: Plotting and Data Visualization in Python**
-Part 3 demonstrates various examples of plotting and data visualizations.
+Demonstrates various examples of plotting and data visualizations.

 **Part 4: Geospatial Data and Mapping**
-Part 4 demonstrates various workflows of working with geospatial data and mapping.
+Demonstrates various workflows of working with geospatial data and mapping.

 You can run an interactive example on MyBinder through your browser - no installation required: click here [![Binder](https://mybinder.org/badge_logo.svg)](https://notebooks.gesis.org/binder/jupyter/user/mebauer-data-an-is-using-python-sfwsnr6g/notebooks/mybinder-examples/examples.ipynb).